-Based upon the review and report of the Corporate Governance and Nominating Committee, the Board of Directors has determined that, (A) all directors have met the independence standards of the NASDAQ Marketplace Rules; and (B) no directors have any relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, with the exceptions of, Mr. Eller, the current President and Chief Executive Officer of the Company and the Bank, Mr. Siebenmorgen, the former President and Chief Executive Officer of the Company and the Bank, Mr. Siebenmorgen, the Bank, who are all deemed not to be independent.
+Based upon the review and report of the Corporate Governance and Nominating Committee, the Board of Directors has determined that, (A) all directors have met the independence standards of the NASDAQ Marketplace Rules; and (B) no directors have any relationship which, in the opinion of the Board, would interfere with the exercise of independent judgment in carrying out the responsibilities of a director, with the exceptions of, Mr. Eller, the current President and Chief Executive Officer of the Company and the Bank, Mr. Siebenmorgen, the former President and Chief Executive Officer of the Company, and Mr. Briggs, the First Senior Vice President of Business Development/Indiana of the Bank, who are all deemed not to be independent.
 In addition, the members of each of the Compensation Committee, the Corporate Governance and Nominating Committee, and the Audit Committee were determined to be, and under the terms of the respective charters, will continue to be "independent" pursuant to standards adopted by NASDAQ for such committees.